-Development proposals that would result in the loss of local community facilities will not be supported unless:
+Development proposals that would result in the loss of local community facilities in Ercall Magna will not be supported unless:

-- 1. It can be demonstrated that the facilities are no longer required; and, - 2.
-It can be demonstrated that alternative provision exists or can be provided that are accessible by public transport, walking or cycling to serve the community.
+- 1. It can be demonstrated that the facilities are no longer required. - 2.
+It can be demonstrated that alternative provision exists or can be provided that are accessible by public transport, walking and cycling to serve the community. - 3.
+Suitable alternative facilities are included in the development proposal.